algorandfoundation/xGov/Proposals/xgov-85.md

 - Created a general NFT explorer, showcasing around 3800 Algorand NFT projects and countless NFD and user profiles
 - I have a clear plan to generalize and unify these building blocks into a single coherent product - detailed in this document.

-## Keywords

-### Perk

-A perk is a benefit a business is willing to provide to coupon owners.
-Some examples are shop discounts, online game boosts, closed chat access, or recurring donations to charities.

-Businesses may provide perks for free - as a marketing or charitable effort - or charge a recurring per-coupon fee for it.

-### Coupon

-Coupons are NFTs with perks.
-MINTHOL will hide blockchain usage as a tech detail but will seamlessly work with existing NFTs.

-Coupons inherit all added benefits of NFTs.
-They may be tradeable and programmable, and they may showcase custom art and traits.
-End-User
-End-users are coupon owners.
-They can discover, purchase, and use coupons.
-Coupon ownership is verified via QR codes and NFC technology for real-world cases and a public API for online cases.

-End-users may freely trade coupons among themselves.

-### Business Owner
-Business owners may provide discounts and benefits as perks.
-They can stop here or become coupon managers and curators too, to fully manage their loyalty programs.

-Business owners may charge a monthly fee for their perks to generate predictable income.
-Alternatively, they may provide free perks as a marketing effort.

-### Coupon Manager

-Coupon managers may subscribe existing or newly created collections to perks.
-They may pick multiple perks from a range of businesses for a single collection.
-Two interesting strategies would be thematic and geo-localized coupons.

-Thematic coupons include perks from multiple businesses with a single theme.
-A coffee-related coupon collection could provide discounts to multiple cafes and online coffee shops around the world.
-Geo-localized coupons provide multiple perks in a single neighborhood to help residents save money.

-Coupon managers may earn money to balance subscription fees via sponsorship and subscription programs, ads, royalties, and new coupon sales.
-Coupon managers and business owners are not exclusive.
-A business may launch its own coupons to create a more traditional loyalty program.

-### Curator

-Curators may launch scoped “name.minthol.art” subdomain sites with custom branding.
-Curated sites may limit visible collections to a theme - like photography - or a specific creator or business.
-Large businesses will likely be coupon managers and curators too, to fully manage their loyalty programs.
-Case Studies

 > IMPORTANT: This is a multi-phase project, this proposal requests funds to develop phase #3 Launchpad.

 ## Present Proposal